cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 !!!
 Note
     In the above example we are taking advantage of the parallel WAL restore feature, dedicating up to 8 jobs to concurrently fetch the required WAL files from the archive.
-This feature can sensibly reduce the recovery time.
+This feature can appreciably reduce the recovery time.
     Make sure that you plan ahead for this scenario and correctly tune the value of this parameter for your environment.
 It will certainly make a difference **when** (not if) you'll need it.